jnatten/mrt/README.md

-    config    Subcommand to add and remove tags, generally configure mrt itself help      Prints this message or the help of the given subcommand(s) status    Status of directories with specified tags
+    config    Subcommand to add and remove tags, generally configure mrt itself help      Prints this message or the help of the given subcommand(s) status    Status of directories with specified tags tmux      Launch a tmux session, with panes opened in directories of the specified tags

 EXAMPLES:
     # Tag current directory with tag `backend`